Why the Indian Monsoon ruins holiday home interiors (and how to stop it)

 Further, factory construction processes commonly utilise Polyurethane (PUR) adhesives.
 Functionally waterproof and heat-resistant, these adhesives protect against the blooming and peeling of edges commonly seen in high-moisture environments.
 And, since 80% of the construction takes place off-site, the installation is swift and dry, with no moisture or dust introduced into your home’s walls during the build.

-With experience across multiple locations and climates, the SevenOs team understands that every vacation home has unique requirements.
+Having worked on multiple projects across different locations and climatic conditions, the SevenOs team knows that every vacation home is unique in its requirements.
 That said, in case you are looking for a rough blueprint to start with, here are our recommendations for some key aspects of the construction process:

 Elevate the design: Opt for legged cabinetry.
 Keeping furniture off the floor prevents dampness transfer from the masonry.